 Any student who is approved for readmission to the College after an absence of more than one academic year will comply with the requirements of the catalog under which she is readmitted.
 For major and minor requirements in an undergraduate program, the governing catalog is the one in effect when the student declares the major or minor.
 Exceptions may be necessary in order to conform with standards of outside accrediting agencies.

-The 2009-2010 undergraduate catalog introduced a new Salem Signature program, which requires registration for specific courses which may not yet be offered at the time of a student’s enrollment.
+The 2009-2010 undergraduate catalog introduced a new Salem Impact program, which requires registration for specific courses which may not yet be offered at the time of a student’s enrollment.
 Students who enroll at Salem with sophomore, junior, or senior standing through Summer 2012 should consult “Degrees and Requirements” section of the current undergraduate catalog to determine which catalog governs their general degree requirements.